ae-g-i-s/xmppmx/DESIGN.md

  * Configuration
   * Manages xmppmx's configuration.
   * Receives requests to set or get configuration values
-  * Sends out information about configuration changes
  * Logger
   * Writes log information to a specified file
  * Component
   * This is the XMPP component as defined in XEP-0114.
 It provides what clients see as the transport.
+  * It also synthesizes the local pseudo JIDs corresponding to remote JIDs
   * Handles registration (XEP-0077), JID escaping (XEP-0106, actually returns escaped values in their escaped form using jabber:iq:gateway) and all other interactions as defined in XEP-0100 (Gateway Interaction).
- * Translation
-  * Translates messages between the transport's domain and the domains we're connecting to
-  * Receives messages from both Client and Component processes and forwards them to the respective counterparts
  * Client
   * This part acts as a XMPP client on behalf of registered users.
+  * Translates messages between the local and remote domain and vice versa

 Note that multiple instances of some of these parts may exist.
 In particular, Component, Translation and Client may exist multiple times (Translation and Client may actually be spawned once for each registered account), whereas Supervisor, Storage and Configuration should not be spawned more than once (unless one of them dies).